gbmhunter/blog/content/posts/updates/2018-12-15-site-migration-to-hugo-complete.md

 * Faster load times.
 Because the content is generated statically, page load times should be much faster than when running Wordpress (even with the use of good Wordpress caching plugins).
 * Higher security.
 It unsurprisingly hard to hack a simple file server that does not run any custom server side code or plugins.
 * Lower maintenance.
 I will no longer fear visiting my site one day to find it completely "borked", with some arcane Wordpress PHP error that takes days to resolve (this has happened many times in the past).
 This is also a big risk when updating plugins.

+# Hugo vs. Gatsby

+I had a hard decision choosing Hugo over another static site generator such as Gatsby (which is node/React based).
+Hugo seemed to have a gentler learning curve, but is not as flexible.
+Hugo provides a HTML templating engine, and while you have access to code elements in the templates, you don't have the full power of javascript and the npm ecosystem behind you.
+I liked the idea of being able to use React components in Gatsby, but was turned away by the GraphQL syntax in Gatsby used to retrieve data.

+Being that Hugo is a single compiled executable, there is no dependency issues you have to worry about.
+Compare that to when you install the Gatsby [gatsby-starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog), which has around 1500 dependencies (which is rather typical of npm)!
+Sometimes npm native modules will fail to compile, and in general, the setup is just easier with Hugo.
+This however as a downside for Hugo, you can't just write a plugin to expand the functionality, with Hugo the code is written in Go and compiled into a binary.

 # SEO